How to get A Business Manager Visa In Japan? (2026 Edition)

 • Partnership: Consider bringing on a co-founder or investor who can contribute capital

-Verification note: Immigration scrutinizes capital sources carefully.
+Verification note: Immigration scrutinizes capital sources.
 Temporary loans just for the application (with plans to withdraw funds afterward) can result in rejection or visa revocation.

 Finding Qualified Employees